 BTS – DNA

-When BTS’s DNA passed 1 billion views on YouTube, they made history.
+It made history when BTS’s DNA passed 1 billion views on YouTube.
 They became the first Kpop Boy Group to surpass 1 billion views on YouTube.
-DNA is one of their most popular songs and was released back in September of 2017.
-Since then their videos have consistently broken the 100 million views mark within 24 hours of their release.
-The song became BTS’s first entry on the Billboard Hot 100 peaking at #67.
+DNA is one of their most popular songs and was released in September of 2017.
+Since then, their videos have consistently broken the 100 million views mark within 24 hours of their release.
+The song became BTS’s first entry on the Billboard Hot 100, peaking at #67.

 BLACKPINK – BOOMBAYAH

 BLACKPINK’s Boombayah became their 3rd music video to pass 1 billion views on YouTube.
-It took over 4 years but in 2020 it happened.
+It took over four years, but in 2020, it happened.
 Boombayah is one of the two main tracks of Square One, BLACKPINK’s debut single album.

 BLACKPINK – As If It’s Your Last

 In April of 2021, BLACKPINK’s As If It’s Your Last surpassed 1 billion views on YouTube.
-It took over 3 years and 10 months to pass the 1 billion mark.
+It took over three years and ten months to pass the 1 billion mark.

 BTS – IDOL

 In September of 2021, BTS’s IDOL passed 1 billion views on YouTube.
 The video was released in 2018.
-When it was first released, fans streamed the video more than 45.9 million times which broke the record at the time set by Taylor Swift.
+When it was first released, fans streamed the video more than 45.9 million times, breaking the record set by Taylor Swift.

 BTS – Fake Love

-Just before IDOL reached 1 billion Fake Love reached 1 billion a few days earlier.
-This means that BTS has 6 music videos that have passed the 1 billion mark.
-Fake Love is the carrier track of BTS’s 3rd studio album Love Yourself: Tear.
+Just before IDOL reached 1 billion, Fake Love reached 1 billion a few days earlier.
+This means that BTS has six music videos that have passed the 1 billion mark.
+Fake Love is the carrier track of BTS’s 3rd studio album, Love Yourself: Tear.

 BLACKPINK – How You Like That

 In November of 2021, BLACKPINK’s How You Like That surpassed 1 billion views on YouTube.
-It took 505 days but this means that BLACKPINK now has 5 music videos with over 1 billion views on YouTube.
+It took 505 days, but this means that BLACKPINK now has five music videos with over 1 billion views on YouTube.